lokesh-rj/git-api-automation/README.md

 JIRA Rest API Automation using Rest Assured and Cucumber Framework

-Covered scenarios - Create Project, Add Task, Post Comment, Update Comment
+Scenarios covered are - Create a Project, Get Project Details, Add Task/Issue, Post a Comment, Update the Comment, Delete Project

 #To run project -